Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $1027 was successfully paid and registered.
+* The amount of $650 was successfully paid and registered.
-* For payment of government deposit number 20241890162280.
+* remaining amount : 320$